 Now what I would like to do here, is I would like to create an empty object inside of this that’s going to act as the parent for our individual slider and labels, because this is going to be a label pretty much for a slider.
 So if I were to take this text, add it to that game object, take that text then and make sure that it’s positioned inside of that, in a position that I like.
 And then take the game object here, and just make it fit inside of our element.

-So the second slider we’ll use it for muscle.
+So the second slider we’ll use it for the muscle of our Unity avatar.
 It’ll define our muscle attributes.
 Then our next slider we will use for weight.
 In fact, I think we should get rid of some of the spacing here.
 Make it like five.
 The next thing I want is a list of options for our hair.
 Just gonna be a couple buttons, maybe three buttons that allows us to click on them and change the hair that we’re using.
 Just all basic UI stuff that we’re doing here.
 Nothing specific to UMA at all.

 So I’m going to create a UI panel inside of this panel.
 And you’ll see, where did we go there.
 We will set the height to be 50 and the width to be, well whatever the width should be if we were to actually go to customizer, child control size for the width there.
 Which means we’re going to get the full width of the panel no matter the size of the panel, which is what we want.
 Now if I were to take this I could say, maybe make it a 75 like that.